fadur/fadur.github.io/_posts/2016-09-25-development-environment-with-docker.markdown

 	docker network create simple_network

-This will create a network bridge that can be referenced as service_network.
+This will create a network bridge that can be referenced by name.
 So all subsequent containers launched within this network need only reference each-others names.
 And docker will take care of the name resolving.
 As an example the following command would start redis and expose the default port 6379.

 	docker run --network simple_network --name my_redis -d redis